Potato011/Personal-website/content/posts/subnautica-knife.md

 # Packaging

 I wanted to give the blades premium feel and thus, picked black cardboard boxes.
-To cushion the blade durinn transport, the boxe's interior held three layers of foam, two rectangular layers the same size as the box floor and one laser cut layer with the outline of the knife.
+To cushion the blade during transport, the boxe's interior contains three layers of foam.
+There are two rectangular layers the same size as the box floor which sandwich one laser cut layer with the outline of the knife.
 Ideally, this will protect the knife as well as serve as a stylish storage box.

 ![Packaging](20240612_151306.jpg)